addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #### A quick note on code standards

 Notice that in the above examples the parameters may begin with lower or upper case characters.
-The variable names uses in the parameters that begin with *Uppercase* are *Constructors* and the *lowercase* variable names are not, they may be instances created by a constructor, or perhaps an object or function that is not meant to used with *new*.
+The variable names uses in the parameters that begin with *uppercase* are *constructors* and the *lowercase* variable names are not, they may be instances created by a constructor, or perhaps an object or function that is not meant to used with *new*.

-The convention recommended is to use Upper CamelCase for constructors and lower camelCase for others.
+The convention recommended is to use upper camel-case for constructors and lower camel-case for others.

 #### Common Pitfall when organizing code in modules